Advertisement

 Social Justice

 Struggling to afford your energy bills?
-Here’s where to get help with the energy rebate, grants from your supplier and charities and what you need to know about your rights
+Here's where to get help from the government, your energy supplier and charities this winter

-If you are worried about paying your energy bills in the cost of living crisis, you are far from alone.
-Millions of people are struggling to afford to heat their homes as bills soar, prompting calls for help for vulnerable people.
+If you are worried about paying your energy bills as the cost of living crisis continues this winter, you are far from alone – but there is help for people who are struggling.

 It’s important to make sure that you are getting all the support you are eligible for in the cost of living crisis.
 Here is everything you need to know about how much bills are going up, the government support for energy bills, energy grants offered by suppliers and charities and what your rights are if you can’t afford to pay.